 Weiberfastnacht (the Women’s Carnival or "Fat Thursday" in other parts of the world) is held before Ash Wednesday and is a day for the ladies.
 Costumed women gather in the streets, gleefully attacking the men by cutting off their ties.
 For their compliance, men are reward with a Bützchen (little kiss).
 People meet up at Alter Markt (or Alder Maat in the Kölsch dialect) by 11.11 a.m and three Carnival characters, the Prince, the Peasant and the Virgin, that will be featured in parade join the crowds.

 Carnival weekend carries on in its intoxicated manner under the valor of tradition.
 A Frühschoppen, an early-morning drink, is just one of these respected customs.
 Meet around 10:30 a.m. at Funkenbiwak in Neumarkt.
 By midday, the city of Cologne will be covered in jecke.
 Expect more formal balls in the evening.

 Rosenmontag (Rose Monday) takes places the following Monday and is a loud wake-up from the hangovers of the weekend.
 At 11:11 am, marching bands, dancers and floats strut down the streets, with performers tossing sweets known as kamelle and tulips to the boisterous crowds.
 In a show of pointed humor, floats often depict caricatures of politicians and famous German personalities.

 Veilchendienstag (Violet Tuesday or Shrove Tuesday) has things quieting down.
-There may be some parades and events in Cologne's suburbs, with the main event of the ceremonial burning of the Nubbel (a life-size straw figure).
+There may be some parades and events in Cologne's suburbs, but the main event is the ceremonial burning of the nubbel (a life-size straw figure).
 This man-sized figure is strung up in front of many bars and just before Ash Wednesday he must pay the price for the people's sins by being burned.
 The largest ceremony in Cologne is in Kwartier Latäng, the student district.

 Aschermittwoch (Ash Wednesday) marks the end of a near-week of partying for Carnival in Cologne.
 Cologners soothe their spirit with a visit to the church where they receive an ash cross to wear throughout the day and heal their tired bodies with a fish dinner.

 When is Carnival in Cologne?